tejada7/Java-Certification/OCP_Java11.md

 Manifest-Version: 1.0
 Main-Class: packageToMainClass.Main
 ```
-then while building the jar reference the above-created file:
+then to build the jar reference with the above-created file:
 ```shell
 jar cmf manifest-file.mf jar-file.jar input-files
 ```